davidgasquez/handbook/Quotes.md

 - You either move information from one place to another, or you move mass from one place to another.
 - The fewer the facts, the stronger the opinion.
 Arnold H. Glasow.
 - If you think without writing, you only think you're thinking.
 Leslie Lamport. ^645051
 - It's _chapuzas_ all the way down.
-Me on my dreams.
+Me, dreaming.
 - [You will observe with concern how long a useful truth may be known, and exist, before it is generally received and practiced on](https://www.youtube.com/watch?v=IV3dnLzthDA).
 Benjamin Franklin.
 - People are tribal.
 The more settled things are, the bigger the tribes can be.
 The churn comes, and the tribes get small again.
 Amos Burton.
 - What got you here won't get you there.
 Marshall Goldsmith.